Yamini2001/LeetCode-Solutions/README.md

    ## Champagne Power
    We stack glasses in a pyramid, where the first row has 1 glass, the second row has 2 glasses, and so on until the 100th row.
 Each glass holds one cup of champagne.

+   ## Unique Paths
+   Given the two integers m and n, return the number of possible unique paths that the robot can take to reach the bottom-right corner.